To give you a head start and keep you on track in the New Year, Personal MBA Coach has developed a 4-part MBA planning series!

-At this time (more could join any time) MIT Sloan, Columbia Business School, NYU Stern, Duke Fuqua, and UVA Darden accept the EA for full-time applications.
+At this time, Columbia Business School, Duke Fuqua, NYU Stern, UVA Darden, UCLA Anderson, CMU Tepper and Texas McCombs are among the top schools that accept the EA for full-time applications.
 The EA is a shorter test so if you are pressed for time, it may not be a bad option.

-If you choose to take the GMAT or GRE, you can cancel your score and the report does not go to the school if you are not happy with the result.
+If you choose to take the GMAT or GRE, but you are not happy with the result, you can cancel your score and the report does not go to the school.
 This change has led to candidates taking an exam multiple times.
 Our average candidate now sits for an exam 2 to 4 times (with some giving the test even more tries).
-While this policy is great on one hand, on the other, it has caused average GMAT/GRE scores to rise as more candidates cancel low scores.
+While this policy is great on the one hand, on the other, it has caused average scores to rise as more candidates cancel low scores.

-Testing practices have also changed for MBA applicants as online GMAT, GRE, and EA options emerged this past spring due to the coronavirus.
+MBA test preparation practices for applicants have also changed as online GMAT, GRE, and EA options continue to be available due to the coronavirus.

-The Graduate Management Admissions Council has adapted its retesting policy, now allowing candidates to take the GMAT Online exam up to two times.
+As for retesting, the Graduate Management Admissions Council has adapted its policy, now allowing candidates to take the GMAT Online exam up to two times.
 These online exams count toward the yearly and lifetime limits for the GMAT, though verifiable technical issues will not count toward this retake limit.

 What does all this mean for MBA hopefuls?
 The pressure to perform is high and performing well takes advance planning!
-Personal MBA Coach has 5 tips to ensure you maximize your score.
+Personal MBA Coach has 5 MBA test preparation tips to ensure you maximize your score.

 1) Start earlier than you think you should!